AlexArcPy/python-for-gis-progression-path/README.md

 - generate graphs using `arcpy.Graph`, `arcpy.GraphTemplate` with graph template files (.tee), and Make Graph GP tool;

 ### Python
-- build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window).
+- build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window);
+- contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality;

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for ArcGIS.